MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 1. Read in the *data* a block (200,000 rows) at a time.
 2. For each block, pass the *ArrDelay* data to the R interpreter for processing the transformation to create *VeryLate*.
-3. Write the data out to the data set a block at a time.
+3. Write the data out to the dataset a block at a time.
 The argument *overwrite=TRUE* allows us to overwrite the data file.

 		airXdfData <- rxDataStep(inData = airXdfData, outFile = "airExample.xdf",
 		    transforms=list(VeryLate = (ArrDelay > 120 | is.na(ArrDelay))),